OperaVaria/lfpch/docs/README.md

 - libcrypto
 - libcurl

-The easiest way to procure these libraries is to install the packages containing them through a package manager.
+A faster and easier way to procure these libraries is to install the packages containing them through a package manager.

 On Linux (Debian-based), run the following commands in the terminal: